-A condom catheter is an external catheter that is specifically designed for the male anatomy.
-It is worn outside of the anatomy, with straps or adhesives that secure it to the skin.
+A condom catheter is an external catheter that has a design specifically made for the male anatomy.
+You wear it outside of the anatomy, with straps or adhesives that secure it to the skin.
 The condom connects to a tube which is attached to a urine collection bag that’s typically strapped to one leg.

-Condom catheters can be used by anyone who is experiencing urinary incontinence due to a medical condition.
+Anyone who is experiencing urinary incontinence due to a medical condition can use condom catheters.
 If you find that you have little to no control over urination due to a spinal cord injury, prostatectomy, or any other surgery, your doctor may recommend using a condom catheter.

 Why a Condom Catheter Is Better than an Intermittent Catheter

-For the majority of men, a condom catheter is preferred (when they can be used) instead of an intermittent catheter because:
+For the majority of men, they prefer a condom catheter (when they are able to use it) instead of an intermittent catheter because:

 - They are non-invasive

 - Risk of catheter-associated urinary tract infections is reduced since there is no insertion into the urethra

 Of course, if you have a medical condition where you can only use an intermittent catheter, things are different.
 Your doctor may prescribe intermittent catheterization if you have a neurological condition or spina bifida.
 Patients may also use it temporarily after certain kinds of surgery of the genitals or prostate.

 An external catheter doesn’t have to be uncomfortable.
 It may take time before you get used to it, but if the pain or discomfort doesn’t completely go away even after a few days of usage, you can find another type/size of the catheter.

 Your catheter should be comfortable, leak-proof, odor-free, and it should fit you snugly.
 If you’re new to self-catheterization, or you’re looking for a catheter better suited to your lifestyle, it’s best to try different models first before you buy a large supply.
 Also, if you are allergic to latex, make sure you choose a silicone-based catheter.